ExtremeFLOW/neko-top/examples/brinkman_parameters/readme.md

-# Parameter study for Brinkman flow around a cylinder
+# Parameter study for Brinkman flow around a cylinder {#brinkman-parameters}

 To run this example please execute the following commands from the root of
 Neko-TOP: